Alternata Ark Shell

 Description: Alternating Ark Shells have a rectangular shape with a rounded anterior and a sloped posterior end.
 The beak is low.
 There are radiating weak lines across most of the shell, but the posterior end is strongly ridged, forming a scalloped margin.
 The shell is grayish white in color.
 Alternating Ark Shells reach a maximum length of 4.1 cm (1.6 inches) in length and 1.9 cm (0.7 inches) in height.

-Habitat and Distribution: Alternating Ark Shells attach themselves to rocks with fine silky byssus, giving rise to their former genus name – Barbatia (bearded one).
+Habitat and Distribution: Alternating Arks attach themselves to rocks with fine silky byssus, giving rise to their former genus name – Barbatia (bearded one).
 This species lives at depths between 10 m (35 feet) and 100 m (330 feet).
-This is a tropical Eastern Pacific species.
-In Mexican waters it ranges from the northern end of the Gulf of California, along the mainland coast, to Guatemala.
+They are a tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from the northern portions of the Sea of Cortez.

-Ecology and Behavior: Alternating Ark Shells are suspension feeders, which feed on plankton and suspended organic matter.
-They are prey for fish and gastropods.
+Ecology and Behavior: Alternating Arks are suspension feeders, which feed on plankton and suspended organic matter.
+They are preyed upon by fish and gastropods.
 Alternating Ark Shells are gonochoric and reproduce sexually, through broadcast spawning.
-There is no mention in the available literature of Alternating Ark Shells engaging in any types of parasitic, commensal, or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.
+Their engagement in any type of commensal, parasitic, or symbiotic relationship has not been formally documented.
+From a conservation perspective the Alternating Ark has not been formally evaluated.
+However, they are fairly common with a relatively wide distribution and should be considered to be of Least Concern.

 Synonyms: Barbatia alternata and Byssoarca alternata.